bobcozzi/CGIHelper/README.md

 https://bobcozzi.github.io/CGIHelper/index.html

 # Installation
-Download the CGIHelper save file from GitHub (use the "Release" link in the right side of the page or follow this link: https://github.com/bobcozzi/CGIHelper/releases/download/v0.1/CGIHELPER.SAVF
+Download the CGIHelper save file from GitHub using the "Release" link in the right side of this page; or follow this link directly: https://github.com/bobcozzi/CGIHelper/releases/download/v0.1/CGIHELPER.SAVF

 Upload the CGIHELPER save file to your IBM i server (normally to QGPL) and then issue a RSTLIB (restore lib) command.